Want Famly for £1? Book a demo now to claim your summer offer

 • Call and response books or recordings

-How to do it: One of the best call and response songs for toddlers comes from Michael Rosen and Helen Oxenbury’s book We’re Going On A Bear Hunt.
-To turn this book into a call and response song, simply have the children repeat each line back to you before moving on to the next.
+How to do it: One of the best call-and-response songs for toddlers comes from Michael Rosen and Helen Oxenbury’s book We’re Going On A Bear Hunt.
+To turn this book into a call-and-response song, simply have the children repeat each line back to you before moving on to the next.
 You can start out with a recording of We’re Going On A Bear Hunt to get a feel for the tune.

 Source: Atlas Mission

-9. Fun with personalized drums
+9. Fun with personalised drums

-The rhythm and music game for toddlers: Help children develop a sense of respect for musical instruments by creating their very own drum.
+Help children develop a sense of respect for musical instruments by creating their very own drum.
 Then teach them rhythm and listening skills through fun drumming patterns.

 What you need: